Prospective Students

 • you are passionate about learning more about the history, cultures, and political struggles of people of African-descent in the West;

-• you are interested in understanding how racism operates structurally and shapes the social experiences and life chances of black communities;
+• you are interested in understanding how racism operates structurally and shapes the social experiences and life chances of Black communities;

-• you want to study social, cultural, and political movements throughout the African Diaspora; and/or
+• you want to study social, cultural, and political movements throughout the African diaspora; and/or

 • you are interested in pursuing independent research or internships with non-profit, research, and community-based organizations committed to racial equity and social justice.